sharmin3036/Hazard-Recognition_BLIP-CLIP/README.md

 | BLIP-2 OPT | 0.38 | 0.39 |
 | BLIP-2 FLAN | 0.37 | 0.52 |

+## 📄 Related Publication

+**Automated Construction Hazard Recognition and Captioning
+With Contrastive Language Image Pre-training (CLIP) and Bootstrapping Language Image Pre-training (BLIP) Vision-Language Models (VLMs): Does Prompt Engineering Improve Precision?**

+*Sharmin Jahan Badhan and Reihaneh Samsami*
+ASCE International Conference on Computing in Civil Engineering (i3CE), 2026

+This study explores the use of vision-language models (VLMs), including CLIP and BLIP, for automated hazard recognition and captioning in construction environments.
+The research evaluates the impact of prompt engineering on model precision, contributing to safer and more intelligent construction inspection workflows.

 ## Authors
 - Sharmin Jahan Badhan
 - Reihaneh Samsami